727800350/note/cs/storage/redis/README.md

   remembers the latest N elements.
 - Lists can be used as a message passing primitive.
 - You can do a lot more with lists, this data type supports a number of commands, including blocking commands like BLPOP.

+Automatic creation and removal of keys

+So far in our examples we never had to create empty lists before pushing elements, or removing empty lists when they no longer have elements inside.
+It is Redis' responsibility to delete keys when lists are left empty, or to create an empty list if the key does not exist and we are trying to add elements to it, for example, with LPUSH.

+This is not specific to lists, it applies to all the Redis data types composed of multiple elements -- Streams, Sets, Sorted Sets and Hashes.

+Basically we can summarize the behavior with three rules:

+1. When we add an element to an aggregate data type, if the target key does not exist, an empty aggregate data type is created before adding the element.
+1. When we remove elements from an aggregate data type, if the value remains empty, the key is automatically destroyed.
+  The Stream data type is the only exception to this rule.
+1. Calling a read-only command such as LLEN (which returns the length of the list), or a write command removing elements, with an empty key, always produces the same result as if the key is holding an empty aggregate type of the type the command expects to find.

 ## set
 Redis Sets are an unordered collection of Strings.